frozen-signal/Apple_IIe_MMU_IOU/readme.md

 ## A quick update on the project
 We are currently experiencing small issues in the production of the release candidate units.
-Once produced, we will carefully re-test everything, and then the retail units will be available.
+Once produced, we will carefully re-test everything, and then the retail units will be produced and released.
 It's hard to estimate a timeframe for when they will be available, but my guess is that they will be released in early 2024.
 <br/><br/>But rest assured, this project is NOT abandonned.

 # Apple IIe MMU and IOU custom ICs